dransom/Data-Wrangling-Twitter-WeRateDogs/README.md

 ## Overview

 Since data rarely comes clean, the goal of the project was to use a variety of sources for data and clean it up for use later on.
-Specpfically, the goal was to pull data from: an API, csv file, and from a file downloaded from the internet.
+Specifically, the goal was to pull data from: an API, csv file, and from a file downloaded from the internet.

 This project was intended to collect data from the [WeRateDogs Twitter profile](https://twitter.com/dog_rates?) and to collect it into a CSV file in order some data analysis.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because ["they're good dogs Brent."](https://knowyourmeme.com/memes/theyre-good-dogs-brent) WeRateDogs has over 4 million followers and has received international media coverage.